Road trips may not have been invented in California but we’re pretty sure they were mastered here.

 So you can’t blame me that when Blundstone wanted to know #HowIRoam, a California road trip came to mind.
 To us, there’s something super refreshing and invigorating about heading off at a moment’s notice and there’s no place quite like California to do that.

-When I head off on an adventure, I try to pack as light and practical as possible.
+When I head off on an adventure, I try to pack as light (always following our essential travel packing tips, of course!) and practical as possible.
 This time of year in California the weather can go from sunny to rainy in 5 seconds flat so it’s full-on boot weather.
-Because the day could bring anything from hikes in the Muir woods to a food crawl in downtown LA, I always pack something walkable and versatile like these lace-up Blundstone boots.
+Because the day could bring anything from hikes in the Muir woods to a food crawl in downtown Los Angeles, I always pack something walkable and versatile like these lace-up Blundstone boots.

 And, because I’m on the road most of the time, my shopping usually happens online at odd hours.
 Enter Zappos where there’s fast, free shipping, a 365-day return policy, and some of the best customer service around.
 That way when I get home, my shipment has arrived and I can turn around and head off on another travel without any stress.

-From north to south, we’re on a mission to get out and explore California here are our some of the best reasons and best places to roam in the Golden State:
+In case you can't tell, we’re on a constant mission to get out and explore California.
+Once you've brushed up on our essential road trip tips the only question is where to go!
+Arrange here from north to south we're listing some of the most delicious reasons and best places to roam in the Golden State:

-Around here, taking the train to San Diego has become a pretty regular weekend trip.
+Around here, road tripping or taking the Surfliner train to San Diego has become a pretty regular weekend trip.
 And, because the train station is right next to Little Italy, we always schedule a few hours to roam around and see what's new.

 Those weekends when we can't get away, we just try to travel our town and explore a new side of Los Angeles.
 And when the weather's good, it's hard to get better than a day of wandering around Venice Beach.